Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ## Wrap Up

-- Continue working on your current tutorial
-- Complete reading
-- Complete challenges
+- Review class
+  - What is SASS?
+  - What is good for?
+  - Do you think you would use this?

 ## Additional Resources